-Paragraph V. refers: The semen must be secured within a cryogenic container by a tamperproof seal applied in such a way that the container cannot be opened without breaking the seal.
-The number on the seal must be entered at paragraph C. (vi) on the health certificate.
+Paragraph III.3) refers: The semen must be secured within a cryogenic container by a tamperproof seal applied in such a way that the container cannot be opened without breaking the seal.
+The number on the seal must be entered at paragraph III.3) on the health certificate.

-If it is necessary to top up the container, the additional liquid nitrogen used must be fresh (previously unused) to meet the requirements of paragraph V. of the certificate.
-Topping up should be done in the presence of an Official Veterinarian (OV) who must apply a new tamperproof seal.
-The OV must endorse paragraph C.(vi) on the health certificate with the new seal number, giving name and signature and dating and stamping the endorsement in the margin of the certificate in any ink colour other than black.
+If it is necessary to top up the container, this should be done in the presence of an Official Veterinarian (OV) who must apply a new tamperproof seal.
+The OV must endorse paragraph III.3) on the health certificate with the new seal number, giving name and signature and dating and stamping the endorsement in the margin of the certificate in any ink colour other than black.